chetanmeh/meta64/readme.md

 * Can switch between simple or advanced mode editing
 * Change password feature.
 * Multiple nodes selectable
-* Export to XML
+* Import/Export to XML
-* Admin feature to insert entire book "War and Peace", for quickly creating test data for exploring all the features.
+* Admin feature to insert entire book "War and Peace", for quickly creating test data for exploring all the features, and especially 'search'.

 ### Next Features to be Developed
 Listed here in the order they will likely be developed...

 * More JUnit unit tests.
 * Ability to share node with specific user.
-* Import from XMLl
 * Usage of email address for verification of new accounts.
 * Embed legacy meta64.com news engine, as some sort of plugin, to populate news information.
 * Timelining of Nodes: Defined as reverse-chronological view of all nodes recursively under a specific node.